-Where To Stay In Sardinia For Hiking?
+Best Places To Stay In Sardinia For Hiking?

 Selecting a destination for hiking in Sardinia could bring you to a host of different answers but I would personally have to go with Alghero.
 Whether it be hiking around the ancient city walls or to the beaches, bays and natural parks surrounding it, there are great options in abundance for walkers and hikers on this part of the island.

-Where To Stay In Sardinia Without A Car?
+Best Areas To Stay In Sardinia Without A Car?

 While I was tempted to recommend Cagliari for this one, in the end I had to go with Olbia for its transport links.

 With its port and airport allowing you to conveniently arrive and leave Sardinia, trains running to other cities on the island and regular buses to some of its most amazing beaches, Olbia is a destination where you can experience a little bit of everything, even without renting a car.